-- Line 16: Enter the amount of interest due on late payment of tax.
+- Line 15: If the current Mississippi income tax liability (line 8) is \$200 or less, then estimated income tax payments are not required for this year.
+If the current year Mississippi income tax liability exceeds \$200, Form 83-305 (S corporations) and Form 80-320 (composite partnerships only) should be completed and attached to the return if filing a composite or electing pass-through entity return.
+S corporations enter the amount from Form 83-305, line 19.
+Partnerships enter the amount from Form 80-320, line 11. - Line 16: Enter the amount of interest due on late payment of tax.
 An extension of time only extends the time for filing a return, not payment of the tax.
-If the income and franchise tax is not paid by the original due date of the return, then interest is due at the rate of 1⁄2 of 1% per month on or after 01/01/19. - Line 17: Enter the amount of penalty due on late payment of tax.
+If the income and franchise tax is not paid by the original due date of the return, then interest is due at the rate of 1/2 of 1% per month. - Line 17: Enter the amount of penalty due on late payment of tax.
 An extension of time only extends the time for filing a return, not the payment of tax.
 The penalty imposed for failure to pay the tax when due is 1/2% per month, not to exceed 25% in the aggregate. - Line 18: Enter the amount of penalty due for failure to file a return by the due date of the return.
 The penalty for failure to file a return is 5% per month not to exceed 25% in the aggregate.
 The penalty imposed for failure to file is based on the additional amount of tax due.
 Such failure to file penalty shall not be less than \$100 for income tax. - Line 19: Enter the balance of tax due (if line 10 is larger than line 13).
-This is the amount of total tax due less previous payments plus interest and penalties (add line 14 through line 18). - Line 20: Enter the amount of overpayment, if any (if line 13 is larger than line 10 plus line 15, subtract line 10 and line 15 from line 13). - Line 21: Enter the portion of line 20 that you wish to carry forward and credit against your next year's tax liability.
+This is the amount of total tax due less previous payments plus interest and penalties (add line 14 through line 18). - Line 20: Enter the amount of overpayment, if any (if line 13 is larger than line 9 plus line 15, subtract line 9 and line 15 from line 13). - Line 21: Enter the portion of line 20 that you wish to carry forward and credit against your next year's tax liability.
 This credit will be considered for estimated income tax purposes as a first quarter payment. - Line 22: Enter the portion of line 20 that you wish to be refunded.
 The total of line 21 and line 22 should equal line 20.

 Generally, all domestic and foreign pass-through entities having income from sources within Mississippi must complete Form 84-122 which makes adjustments for additions to and deductions from federal ordinary income due to differences in Federal and Mississippi laws, in arriving at the net income (loss) for state purposes.
 This schedule highlights some of the differences but is not an all-inclusive list.
 The Mississippi Administrative Code and Regulations are available on our website at www.dor.ms.gov.
 Multistate construction contractors and producers of mineral or natural resource products are required to use direct accounting and file Form 84-124.
 In this situation, lines 1 through 24 of this form are not completed unless the taxpayer also has income apportionable to this state from another line of business.